mvellandi/journal-old/_posts/2011-01-05-nick-bilton-media-technology-news-human-behavior.md

 ---
-title: Our Love for Media, Multitasking, and How Adaptation is the Cultural Norm
+title: "Our Love for Media, Multitasking, and How Adaptation is the Cultural Norm"
+layout: post
 date: 2011-01-05T09:00:33+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Nick Bilton describes how our relationship with media has always been about attention and multitasking as its entered our lives.
 Great presentation!
 categories: